zhangqianhui/Residual_Image_Learning_GAN/README.md

 ## Datasets
-We use the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) datasets and crop images to 64x64.
+We use the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) datasets.
+The code will crop and resize images to 128x128.

 ~~~
 ---------------------------------------------